brettshollenberger/codecabulary/Writing a Rails Migration.md

 [Rails migrations](https://github.com/brettshollenberger/ruby_wiki/blob/master/Migrations.md) are just Ruby code.
 In your [Rails app](http://google.com), your migrations are stored in `db/migrate` (relative to the [Rails root](https://github.com/brettshollenberger/ruby_wiki/blob/master/Rails%20Root.md)).

-A migration, by definition, is a _change_ to the [database schema](https://github.com/brettshollenberger/ruby_wiki/blob/master/Schema.md), so if you haven't yet created a table in your database or generated a [Model class](http://google.com) to talk to that database table, you'll want to start by [Writing a Rails Model](http://google.com).
+A migration, by definition, is a _change_ to the [database schema](https://github.com/brettshollenberger/ruby_wiki/blob/master/Schema.md), but the first change to make is to generate a table if you haven't already, which you can review in more detail at [Writing a Rails Model](https://github.com/brettshollenberger/ruby_wiki/blob/master/Writing%20a%20Rails%20Model.md).

-For example, to generate a migration for

-To write one, start by defining a class whose name describes the change it affects on the database:
+#### 1) Generate the Migration Files

+For general changes, the easiest way about it is to have Rails generate the migration files you need for you.
+In your command line, in the [Rails root](https://github.com/brettshollenberger/ruby_wiki/blob/master/Rails%20Root.md), type:

+		rails g migration migration_description

+For example:

+		rails g migration change_username_field_to_email

+Like generating a model, Rails will generate a few files for you when generating a migration.
+The first is the migration file itself, located in `db/migrate`, which in this case would be named `YYYYMMDDHHMMSS_change_username_field_to_email`.
+Check here for more info on [Migration Naming Conventions](https://github.com/brettshollenberger/ruby_wiki/blob/master/Naming%20Migrations.md).

+#### 2) Write the Up & Down Methods or Change Method in the Migration file

+The migration file will already be written for us, and will start with this line:

+		class ClassName < ActiveRecord::Migration

+In our example:

-		class CreateProducts < ActiveRecord::Migration
+		class ChangeUsernameFieldToEmail < ActiveRecord::Migration

-If we had a _destructive_ or _change-oriented_ migration, like drop_table or change_column, we would have wanted to name this method "up" instead of "change."
+For more info on this line, check out the section on [Writing a Rails Model](https://github.com/brettshollenberger/ruby_wiki/blob/master/Writing%20a%20Rails%20Model.md).

+If we were writing a [constructive migration](http://google.com) like adding a column or a table, we'd want to name the method in the next line `change`.
+Since instead we're changing a column, we'll need to create two methods: `up` and `down` (where up is the change we want to make, and down is its inverse--a fallback in case we want to undo our changes).
+Check here for more details on [Changing Migrations](https://github.com/brettshollenberger/ruby_wiki/blob/master/Changing%20Migrations.md).

 		def up
 			change_column :users, :username, :email